 * Colombia is a big user of the Black Hawk, though the delivery history is confusing and hard to sort out reliably.
 The Colombian National Police obtained 6 UH-60L Blackhawks in 1998, followed by two more in 2000.
 The Colombian military obtained 10 UH-60As in 1988:1989, with most of these upgraded to UH-60L spec later; then obtained 22 UH-60Ls more in the 1990s; followed by 14 in 2000 and 15 in 2005, for use in the "drug war" against Colombian FARC insurgents.
 That gives a total military force of 61.
 At least some were delivered under the designation of "S-70A-41".
 The Colombians operate a gunship variant they call the "Arpia (Harpy)".

 * Israel received ten surplus US Army Black Hawks in July 1994, free of charge.
 The Israeli Air Force later purchased at least 39 new-build UH-60Ls.
 The Israeli machines are designated "UH-60A-50"; the Israelis call the type the "Yanshef (Owl)".

 * Turkey obtained 12 "S-70A-17s" for police and paramilitary police forces, including two VIP machines, followed by orders for 140 from the 1990s for "S-70A-28" machines.
 Late deliveries featured a "glass cockpit" and over machines were upgraded to the same spec.
 Apparently one was hit by a rocket-propelled grenade (RPG) during squabbles with Kurdish insurgents, with the Black Hawk making it back home with a gaping hole in the tailboom.
 The Turks call the type the "Yarasa (Bat)".

 Sikorsky sells an "S-70C" version of the Black Hawk that is supposed to be for civil operators, but that description partly appears to be a "cover" for selling Black Hawks to nations where selling something clearly identified as a "weapon" was troublesome.
 One of the prominent buyers of this variant was China, with 24 obtained in the 1980s.
 They were among the most capable rotorcraft in China's inventory, and some were assigned to high-altitude regions where their greater power came in handy.
-It appears that obtaining spares became troublesome for a while after the 1989 Tiannemen Square massacre.
+It appears that obtaining spares became difficult for a while after the 1989 Tiannemen Square massacre.